Dataway¶

 mkdir -p $br_dir

-# Modify the following configurations according to your actual situation
+# Modify the configuration here according to the actual situation

-dw_ip="localhost" # The IP address where Dataway's metrics/profile is exposed
+dw_ip="localhost" # IP address where Dataway metrics/profile are exposed

 dw_yaml_conf="/usr/local/cloudcare/dataflux/dataway/dataway.yaml"